Representations of \'etale groupoids on $L^p$-spaces: Representations of inverse semigroups on Lp -spaces

 It is clear that when $X$ is a Hilbert space, an operator is hermitian if and only if it is self-adjoint.
 In particular, the hermitian idempotents on a Hilbert space are exactly the orthogonal projections.

 Let $\lambda $ be a Borel measure on a standard Borel space $Z$.
-Hermitian idempotents on $L^{p}(\lambda) $, for $p\neq 2$, have been characterized by Banach in \cite{banach_theorie_1993}: these are precisely the multiplication operators associated with characteristic functions on Borel subsets of $Z$.
+Hermitian idempotents on $L^{p}(\lambda )$, for $p\neq 2$, have been characterized in \cite[Chapter 3]{torrance_adjoints_1968} (see also \cite {berkson_hermitian_1972}): these are precisely the multiplication operators associated with characteristic functions on Borel subsets of $Z$.

 Recall that a bounded linear operator $s$ on a Hilbert space is a \emph{ partial isometry }if there is another bounded linear operator $t$ such that $ st$ and $ts$ are orthogonal projections.
 The following is a generalization of partial isometries on Hilbert spaces to $L^p$-spaces.
 We use the term `spatial' in accordance to the terminology in \cite {phillips_analogs_2012,phillips_simplicity_2013,phillips_isomorphism_2013,phillips_crossed_2013} .